BetterOfficeApps/ruby-style-guide/README.md

 <sup>[[link](#api-documentation)]</sup>

 * <a name="80-character-limits"></a>
-  Limit lines to 80 characters.
+  Limit lines to 120 characters.
+Default was 80.
 <sup>[[link](#80-character-limits)]</sup>

 * <a name="no-trailing-whitespace"></a>